emb-riscv/specs-markdown/improvements-upon-privileged.md

 The solution is a **separate Embedded ABI (EABI)**, optimised for embedded real-time applications, with a smaller caller register set.

+### Assembly interrupt handlers are ok, they reside in the system part

+> "Why insist on having the interrupt handlers written in C, when they can be very well written in assembly, since they reside in the system part, written by the system programmers, not by the application programmer."

+Well, this might be the case for GNU/Linux, where the kernel and the modules are indeed written by system gurus, but in embedded bare-metal applications the interrupt handlers are highly application specific and cannot be part of the RTOS or any drivers/libraries, so the application programmer must write them, not someone else, thus the need for the interrupt handlers to be as easy to use as possible, the best choice being to have them defined as plain C/C++ functions.

 ### CSRs cannot be memory-mapped